 Liz O'Connell, LISW

-Liz O'Connell, LICSW, is a licensed and independent clinical social worker.
+Liz O'Connell, LISW, is a licensed and independent clinical social worker.
 She specializes in working with adults with eating disorders, mood disorders, pervasive emotion dysregulation, and a history of trauma/PTSD.

 O'Connell completed her foundational training in DBT through Behavioral Tech in 2016 and has subsequently completed several advanced trainings in DBT, including the DBT Prolonged Exposure Protocol for Borderline Personality Disorder in 2018.
 She was previously the associate clinical director of an outpatient and IOP eating disorder treatment center in New York City, where she received ongoing consultation from Dr. Wisniewski and trained in Enhanced Cognitive Behavioral Therapy for Eating Disorders (CBT-E).
 She has also trained in Exposure and Response Prevention (ERP) for OCD.

 In addition to her DBT training, O'Connell has trained in Accelerated Experiential Dynamic Processing (AEDP), an attachment-oriented trauma therapy.
 She received her MSW from NYU and her BA from Brown University.